Nothing says…or smells, quite like spring, then cleaning the roof gutters. This year especially has been a horrible affair!

-These are character qualities that will take root in my life through focused effort on positivity, genuine faith and happiness in the gifts/blessings the Lord has provided me and my family, and finally a belief that I can grow in these qualities.
+These are character qualities that will take root in my life through focused effort on positivity, genuine faith and happiness in the gifts/blessings the Lord has provided me and finally a belief that I can grow in these qualities.
 It is critical we identify the character we hope to embody in our lives.

 Let’s ask ourselves these questions daily:

 What are the character attributes we hope to strengthen?